-TRA approach is in place to periodically analyse all material quantifiable and non-quantifiable risks including market, credit, underwriting, business, operational, liquidity, reputational, strategic risks, and also transversal risks such as concentration risks, emerging risks and Environmental, Social or Governance ("ESG") risk.
+The TRA process is in place to periodically analyse all material quantifiable and non-quantifiable risks.
+These can be from specific risk categories including market, credit, underwriting, business, operational, liquidity, reputational and strategic risks; or can be transversal risks such as concentration risks, emerging risks and Environmental, Social & Governance ("ESG") risks.

-The Company identifies and remediates significant threats to financial results, operational viability or the delivery of key strategic objectives, regardless of whether they relate to quantifiable or non-quantifiable risks using the approved TRA Matrix.
-The identified top risks are assessed quarterly by the assigned risk owners; and the same is reviewed by the RMWC and the RMC and approved by the Board.
-Key risk indicators are also put in place to monitor changes in risk exposure or control effectiveness for the top risks on a quarterly basis.
-The key risks and their salient points on how the Company manages these risks are set out below:-
+The Company identifies and remediates significant threats to financial results, operational viability or the delivery of key strategic objectives using the approved TRA matrix.
+The identified top risks are assessed quarterly by the assigned risk owners; and the same is reviewed by the Risk Management Working Committee ("RMWC") and the RMC and approved by the Board.
+Key risk indicators are also in place to monitor changes in risk exposure or control effectiveness for the top risks on a quarterly basis.
+Broadly, the top risks impact one or more of the categories below:-